The systole of large genus minimal surfaces in positive Ricci curvature: Introduction

 \subsection{Main problems and strategy}

 Let us for simplicity focus on the case of $M$ being simply connected, $k=1$ and the systole instead of the homology systole.
-We want to argue by contradiction and consider a sequence of minimal surfaces $\Sigma_j \subset \tilde M$ with $\sys(\Sigma_j) \geq l_0 >0$ and $\genus(\Sigma_j) \to \infty$.
-In general, we would like to pass to a limit $\Sigma_j \to \cL$ in the class of minimal laminations and argue that $\cL$ has a stable leaf, which would easily lead to a contradiction.
+We want to argue by contradiction and consider a sequence of minimal surfaces $\Sigma_j \subset M$ with $\sys(\Sigma_j) \geq l_0 >0$ and $\genus(\Sigma_j) \to \infty$.
+In general, we would like to pass to a limit $\Sigma_j \to \cL$ in the class of minimal laminations and argue that $\cL$ has a stable leaf, which would easily lead to a contradiction since $M$ has positive Ricci curvature.
 The problem about this is that we can only do this outside the closed set at which $|A^{\Sigma_j}|^2$ blows-up.
 A priori, the blow-up set could even be all of $M$.
 Work of Colding and Minicozzi gives strong structural information about the blow-up set if the surfaces in question have bounded genus.
 The main step of our proof is to show that the sequence $\Sigma_j$ as above can locally be dealt with in this framework.
 The reason why this is not obvious is that we do not have $-\Delta_{\Sigma_j} d^2(x,\cdot) \leq 0$ globally (as it is the case for minimal surfaces in $\IR^3$).
-Therefore, the assumption on $\sys(\Sigma_j)$ does not directly imply that there is $R_0=R_0(l_0)$ such that the intrinsic balls $B^{\Sigma_j}(x,R_0)$ are contained in disks in the extrinsic balls $B(x,R_0)$.
-Instead, $B^{\Sigma_j}(x,R_0)$ is contained in some disk $D_x^j \subset \Sigma_j$ but $D_x^j$ could leave any mean convex ball $B(x,r)$.
+Therefore, the assumption on $\sys(\Sigma_j)$ does not directly imply that there is $R_0=R_0(l_0)$ such that the intrinsic balls $B^{\Sigma_j}(x,R_0)$ are contained in (intrinsic) \emph{disks} in the intersection $B(x,R_0) \cap \Sigma_j$ with an extrinsic ball.
+Instead, $B^{\Sigma_j}(x,R_0)$ is contained in some disk $D_x^j \subset \Sigma_j$ but $D_x^j$ could leave any mean convex ball $B(x,r)$ centered at $x$.
 The main step is to show that this is impossible after going to a (potentially much) smaller scale.
+The proof of this is of global nature and also relies on the positivity of the Ricci curvature of $M$.
+It also proceeds by contradiction and follows broadly the same strategy.
+Given a contradicting sequence we try to find a stable minimal surface in $M$.
+The key step to achieve this is to show that $\Sigma_j$ serves as a good barrier for a minimization problem in $M$.
+This in turn is shown by promoting information about singularities of $\Sigma_j$ for $j \to \infty$ across scales using the maximum principle.

-For the general case, we need to invoke some additional elementary topological arguments and a more careful blow-up argument in the case of $k \geq 2$.
+The general case of the theorem follows similar steps but is technically more involved.
+This requires for instances a more careful blow-up argument in the case $k \geq 2$ and also makes use of some additional elementary topological arguments.